 Antibody tests (not to be confused with antigen tests) look for your body’s response to the virus.
 While that’s not where the name comes from, it’s a nifty way to remember what it means.
 Every time we get exposed to an invading pathogen, like a virus or bacterium, our immune system generates antibodies that help us fight it.

 When it comes to the COVID antibody test, sample collection (typically a blood draw) can be done at a pharmacy, testing center, hospital, and in some cases, at home.
-Serology tests are typically evaluated in a laboratory but at-home tests may be available in the future.
+Serology tests are typically evaluated in a laboratory but at-home tests may be more readily available in the future.

 When should I get a test?

 According to the Centers for Disease Control and Prevention (CDC), you should get tested if you’ve been exposed to a person who has tested positive for the coronavirus or if you have symptoms of COVID-19.